how does hmrc collect tax on savings interest

 Knowing what savings interest is and how it works helps you plan effectively to maximise your income while minimizing tax liabilities.

-What Types of Savings Interest Are Taxed?
+What Types of Savings Interest Are Taxed in UK?

 HMRC considers most types of savings interest as taxable income unless they are held in tax-free accounts.
 Here are the main types of savings interest that are subject to tax: